Reverse mentoring in companies: “The world upside down”?

 • On the junior side, becoming a mentor and having access to privileged exchanges with managers higher in the hierarchy represents, beyond the constitution of a first professional network, a mark of confidence and an important source of motivation and commitment.

 To anticipate the recruitment challenges of tomorrow, it is essential to develop solid adaptation strategies.
-In our dedicated article, you will find the
+In our dedicated article, find out more about keys to adapting as a recruiter and remain effective in a constantly changing environment.

 What are the benefits of reverse mentoring?

-In an ever-changing world, companies must constantly adapt to new technologies and business standards to remain competitive.
-By encouraging the exchange of knowledge and skills between generations, reverse mentoring allows companies to develop unique competitive advantages.
+By encouraging the exchange of knowledge and skills between generations, reverse mentoring enables companies to develop unique competitive advantages.

 • Accompanies the transformation of the company through the acculturation of employees to digital